-Four of the five worst gun massacres on the list — including the deadliest, in Las Vegas just over a month ago — occurred in just the past year and a half.
+Four of the five worst gun massacres on the list -- including the deadliest, at a concert in Las Vegas -— occurred in just the past year and a half.

-The country "has experienced an increase in mass casualty attacks" wrought by mentally troubled individuals "who commit mass murder in furtherance of some perceived grievance or ideological cause," John Cohen, a former counterterrorism coordinator for the Department of Homeland Security and a consultant for ABC News, said after the massacre in Las Vegas, which killed 58 people.
+The country "has experienced an increase in mass casualty attacks" wrought by mentally troubled individuals "who commit mass murder in furtherance of some perceived grievance or ideological cause," John Cohen, a former counterterrorism coordinator for the Department of Homeland Security and a consultant for ABC News, said after the massacre in Las Vegas, in which 58 people were killed.

-ABC News has compiled a list of the 10 deadliest mass shootings.
+ABC News has compiled a list of the 11 deadliest mass shootings, which includes some incidents that had the same death tolls.

 1. Route 91 Harvest Festival, Las Vegas – 58 deaths – Oct.
 1, 2017